nasa/cumulus-api/content/granules.md

 ## Bulk Change Collection

+### Please note: this endpoint is currently only supported in the 18.4.x series in release 18.4.4

 ### `POST` /granules/bulkChangeCollection

 Update a batch of granules, 'moving' them from one collection to another via a triggered workflow.